akalinux/span-tools/README.md

 __Adding each data set to our ColumnSets:__

 Each data set will need to be added to the ColumnSets instance.
 The internals refer to each column as a source.
-Every source added receives an id starting from 0, so we know in advance what the id of each source is, but all AddCoulumnXXX methods of ColumnSets returns the index of the column/source added.
+Every source added receives an id starting from 0 for each new column/source the id is incremented by 1.
+As a note all AddCoulumnXXX methods of ColumnSets returns the index of the column/source that was added.

 	// We will map our ColumnId to our Set Name m := make(map[int]string)